alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

 \frac {\partial C}{\partial w^2} =  a^1* \sigma' (z^{2})*(a^2-y) \quad \rightarrow (A) }
 $$

-So with these two equations let's implement a tow layered neural network in the next chapter
+There is one caveat here;these equations are just illustrative with respect to scalar calculus and not  accouinting for the matrix calculus we will need when modelling a practical neural network.
+We will check that in the next chapter But these two equaltions are illustrative of what is really going on.

 ---